Character Creation

 • Starting Bonus: Add 1 die to Sage, then add 1 to either Awareness or Survival

-• Starting Talent: Battle Partner - When combat begins, pick an ally to partner with.
-You automatically enter Shared Combat with them, and gain a +2 bonus on one roll per Rotation.
+• Starting Talent: Battle Partner — When combat begins, pick an ally to partner with.
+You automatically enter Shared Combat with them, and gain a +2 bonus on one roll per Round.

 Brute